huggingface/peft/docs/source/accelerate/deepspeed.md

 # Caveats
 1. Merging when using PEFT and DeepSpeed is currently unsupported and will raise error.
 2. When using CPU offloading, the major gains from using PEFT to shrink the optimizer states and gradients to that of the adapter weights would be realized on CPU RAM and there won't be savings with respect to GPU memory.
+3. DeepSpeed Stage 3 and qlora when used with CPU offloading leads to more GPU memory usage when compared to disabling CPU offloading.